 Who can be a Mentor?

 - A graduate student, postdoctoral student, or professional in a STEM field.

 - Interested in volunteering in their community and gaining teaching experience.

 - Driven to inspire 4th through 8th graders to love science.

 If you fit this description and are interested in working with youth, we encourage you to apply.
 Applications are accepted until September 15.
 For more information, please contact email@example.com.

 The New York Academy of Sciences Afterschool STEM Mentoring Program, in collaboration with the New York City Department of Youth and Community Development (DYCD), will match NYC's graduate students and postdocs with afterschool programs in New York City.
 The program will address the dearth of access to hands-on science for underserved communities by delivering new and engaging curricula to middle school students.

-The Afterschool STEM Mentoring Program is supported in part by the National Science Foundation (DRL-1223303).
+The Afterschool STEM Mentoring Program is supported in part by the National Science Foundation (DRL-1223303) and (DRL 1440869).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.